 If you have diabetes and are considering getting a tattoo, make sure to read our precautions first.

 The two main diabetes awareness symbols are the blue circle and the grey and blue ribbon.
-There are many diabetes organizations with their own brands and logos.
+Like all brands, when it comes to diabetes organizations, there are many logos and symbols to choose from.
+JDRF has used the blue sneaker for many years.
 Beyond Type 1 has adopted the dotted tear drop.
 Children with Diabetes has the yellow smiley face.